auth0/docs/articles/protocols/saml/adfs.md

 4. Populate the **Trusted URL** with the **Post-back URL** value.
 5. Click **OK**.
 Finally, click **Apply** and exit the Properties window.

-### Optional: Sign requests
+### Optional: Enable sign requests

 Optionally, you can sign your SAML requests to the AD FS server.

-1. Go to the **Settings** page for your SAMLP Identity Provider in the Dashboard.
+1. Go to the **Settings** page for your SAMLP Identity Provider in the Auth0 Dashboard.
 2. Enable **Sign Requests**.
 3. Just below the **Sign Requests** toggle is a link to download your certificate.
 4. Return to AD FS and load the downloaded certificate using the **Signatures** tab of the Relying Party properties dialog.

-### Map your claims
+### Optional: Map additional claims

 You can add additional claim mappings if necessary.
-See [Connect Your Application to Microsoft AD FS](/connections/enterprise/adfs) for more information.
+See [Connect Your Application to Microsoft AD FS](/connections/enterprise/adfs#add-additional-ldap-attributes) for details.

 ## Enable and test your integration

-Before you can test your integration, make sure that you've completed the following steps:
+Before you test your integration, make sure that you've completed the following steps:

-* Created a user on the IdP that you can use to test your new connection.
+* Create a user on the IdP that you can use to test your new connection.
-* [Enabled your Connection](/connections) for at least one application.
+* [Enable your Connection](/connections) for at least one application.

 1. To test your connection, navigate to **Connections > Enterprise > AD FS**.
 2. Click the AD FS row (or the hamburger icon to the right) to bring up a list of your AD FS connections.
-3. Identify the one you want to test and click the **play** button to test the connection.
+3. Select the one you want to test and click the **play** button to test the connection.

 ## Troubleshooting